-If you live in Wellington and you're evaluating concierge medicine as an alternative to the traditional primary care you've been using, here's a straight explanation of how the model works and how my practice serves this community.
+If you live in Wellington and you're evaluating concierge medicine as an alternative to the traditional primary care you've been using, here's a straight explanation of how the model works and how my practice serves this community, including the part most other concierge marketing skips: I deliver care at your home, not at an office.

 What Wellington brings to a concierge practice